teachingaway/teachingaway.github.io/office-hours.md

 ## Lawyer Office Hours in Dumbo Brooklyn

-Come talk startup and technology law in an informal setting.
-Ask about anything from raising money, to contract fine print, to trademarks and patent trolls.
+Come chat about startup and technology law topics from raising money, to contract fine print, to trademarks and patent trolls.
+We'll discuss informally and off the clock.

-* Can I copyright a Tweetstorm?
-* How many stock options for a full-stack innovation sherpa?
-* Can I shred this demand letter?
-* Does my Doge Coin platform need a money-transmitter license?

-We'll try to answer.
-In any event, we're off the clock.

 - - -